Mekino05/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-write a program that prints numbers from 0 to 99
+write a program that prints all possible different combinations of two digits